5 Incredible Benefits of L-Glutamine Powder

 Even though the body can create glutamine from ingested proteins, we typically need more than we can produce.
 This can lead to protein being scavenged from our muscles, which nobody wants.
 The primary use of glutamine in the body goes to immune functioning, as our white blood cells are hungry for it.

 When we’re sick, injured or following a major surgery, our stores of glutamine are severely depleted and so supplementation through increased protein intake is generally what doctors will advise.
-Of course these are scenarios where using l-gluatmine powder is likely more efficient and simply easier than trying to eat a dozen eggs a day.
+Of course these are scenarios where supplementing with l-gluatmine powder is likely more efficient and simply easier than trying to eat a dozen eggs a day.

-Reducing injury recovery time and hospital stays, and lowering the number of impactful days of a virus are all upsides of glutamine supplements.
+Reducing injury recovery time and hospital stays, and lowering the number of impactful days of a virus are all potential upsides of glutamine supplements.
 In addition, generally boosting the immune system’s ability to fight and heal are all critical functions of glutamine and honestly the most important reason to make sure you’re getting enough.

 4. Improving brain function